Dynamite: Storage considerations

 The maximum shelf life of nitroglycerin-based dynamite is recommended as one year from the date of manufacture under good storage conditions.

 Over time, regardless of the sorbent used, sticks of dynamite will "weep" or "sweat" nitroglycerin, which can then pool in the bottom of the box or storage area.
 For that reason, explosive manuals recommend the regular upending of boxes of dynamite in storage.
 Crystals will form on the outside of the sticks, purportedly causing them to be even more sensitive to shock, friction, and temperature.
-Therefore, while the risk of an explosion without the use of a blasting cap is minimal for fresh dynamite, old dynamite is dangerous.
 Modern packaging helps eliminate this by placing the dynamite into sealed plastic bags and using wax-coated cardboard.

 Dynamite is moderately sensitive to shock.
 Shock resistance tests are usually carried out with a drop-hammer: about 100 mg of explosive is placed on an anvil, upon which a weight of between 0.5 and 10 kg is dropped from different heights until detonation is achieved.
 With a hammer of 2 kg, mercury fulminate detonates with a drop distance of 1 to 2 cm, nitroglycerin with 4 to 5 cm, dynamite with 15 to 30 cm, and ammoniacal explosives with 40 to 50 cm.